faizan4devloper/band-landing-page/README.md

 export default MainContent;

+/* Ensure the default cursor is hidden when the laser cursor is enabled */ .mainContent {
+  cursor: none; /* Hide default cursor */
+}

 .laserCursorEnabled .laserCursor {
-  display: block; /* Ensure the laser cursor is visible when enabled */ }
+  display: block; /* Show the laser cursor */
+}

 .laserCursor {